A pair-based approximation for simplicial contagion: Mean-field SIS models

 \section{Mean-field SIS models}

-In this section, we first discuss two different mean-field approximations for the SIS model on networks, namely a contagion process where the disease can be transmitted exclusively occurs through pairwise interactions.
-We describe both the individual-based and pair-based approximations, highlighting the fundamental mechanisms involved in deriving mean-field models at the individual- and pair-based levels.
-Subsequently, we revisit the individual-based approximation for the simplicial SIS model studied in~\cite{iacopini2019simplicial}.
-This will lay the groundwork for introducing the pair-based approximation for the simplicial SIS model in Sec.~\ref{sec:pair-based-model}.
+In this section, we focus on the case of simple contagions, i.e. processes where transmission occurs exclusively through pairwise interactions.
+We discuss the two standard mean-field approximations for the SIS model on networks.
+Specifically, we describe the individual-based and the pair-based mean-field, highlighting the mathematical approach used to derive mean-field models at the individual- and pair-based levels.
+This will lay the groundwork for revisiting the individual-based approximation for the simplicial SIS model studied in Ref.~\cite{iacopini2019simplicial} and for introducing our pair-based approximation in Sec.~\ref{sec:pair-based-simplicial-model}.